2014 Absentee Ballot Application for English or Spanish.

 All registered voters have the option to vote by absentee ballot.

 How to Obtain An Absentee Ballot

 To obtain an Absentee Ballot you must first submit an Absentee Ballot application.

-The deadlines to request an Absentee Ballot for the 2014 Gubernatorial Elections are as follows:
+The deadline to request an Absentee Ballot for the 2014 Gubernatorial Election is as follow:

 2014 Gubernatorial General